pgergov/heroku-s3-zip-buildpack/README.md

 ## Usage
-  - In your project root directory create a file and call it `.build` and put inside it all files you want to download from your bucket.
+  - In your project root directory create a file and call it `.s3_files` and put inside it all files you want to download from your bucket.

   - **Important** Put one file at each line.
 If you have only one file remember to add an `empty row` at the end.